XtraDB Performance Improvements for I/O-Bound Highly-Concurrent Workloads¶

 The need for InnoDB recovery thread writer threads is also removed, consequently all associated code is deleted.

-As of Percona Server for MySQL 8.0.20-11, the parallel doublewrite buffer is replaced with the MySQL implementation.
+As of Percona Server 8.0.20-11, the parallel doublewrite buffer is replaced with the MySQL implementation.

 Command Line: Yes Scope: Global Dynamic: No Variable Type: String Default Value:

-As of Percona Server for MySQL 8.0.20-11, this variable is considered deprecated and has no effect.
+As of Percona Server 8.0.20-11, this variable is considered deprecated and has no effect.
 You should use innodb_doublewrite_dir.

 This variable is used to specify the location of the parallel doublewrite file.
 It accepts both absolute and relative paths.
 In the latter case they are treated as relative to the data directory.

-Percona Server for MySQL has introduced several options, only available in builds
+Percona Server has introduced several options, only available in builds

 UNIV_PERF_DEBUG C preprocessor define.